-$$-[(Y{it-1} - \gamma Y{it-2})(\Delta Y{it-1} - \gamma^{2}\Delta Y{it-3}) + (Y{it} - \gamma^{2}Y{it-2})(\Delta Y{it-2} - \gamma \Delta Y{it-3})], \quad (13)$$
+$$-[(Y{it-1} - \gamma Y{it-2})(\Delta Y{it-1} - \gamma^{2} \Delta Y{it-3}) + (Y{it} - \gamma^{2} Y{it-2})(\Delta Y{it-2} - \gamma \Delta Y{it-3})],$$ (21)

-But this indirect procedure would occasionally lead to complex conjugate solutions for $\alpha_1$ and $\alpha_1^$ , in which case I should re-estimate subject to $\alpha_1 = \alpha_1^$ .
-Although asymptotically this will happen with vanishing probability, in finite samples there is likely to be a "pile-up" problem, with a positive fraction of the samples yielding identical estimates for $\alpha_1$ and $\alpha_1^$ .
+But this indirect procedure would occasionally lead to complex conjugate solutions for α_1 and α_1^ , in which case I should re-estimate subject to $\alpha_1 = \alpha_1^$.
+Although asymptotically this will happen with vanishing probability, in finite samples there is likely to be another pile-up problem, with a positive fraction of the samples yielding identical estimates for α_1 and α_1^ .
 As a result, the finite sample distribution of the finite I test may be somewhat distorted.

-As expected from the discussion in section 3.1, I trivially recover from (13) the influence functions (10) and (12) associated to the first-order underidentified case when the two separate solutions $\alpha_1$ and $\alpha_1^$ converge.
-The only difference is that there is an extra degree of freedom in the first-order underidentification test because of the restriction $\alpha_1 = \alpha_1^$ .
+As expected from the discussion in section 3.1, I trivially recover from (21) the influence functions (18) and (20) associated to the first-order underidentified case when the two separate solutions α_1 and α_1^ converge.
+The only difference is that there is an extra degree of freedom in the first-order underidentification test because of the restriction $\alpha_1 = \alpha_1^$.

-3.2.1 Simulation evidence
+3.3.1 Simulation evidence

-In this section I report the results of a limited Monte Carlo exercise with 2,500 replications of a Gaussian version of the AR(2) model with individual effects in (5) for a short panel of T = 5 time series observations and N = 5,000 cross-sectional units.
-Initially, I set the true values of the autoregressive parameters $\alpha_1$ and $\alpha_2$ to .3 and .7, respectively, so that the true value of $\gamma$ is -.7.
-As for (6), I considered two values for the time-series heteroskedasticity "inflation" parameter $\kappa = \sigma{t+1}^2/\sigma{t+2}^2$ :
+In this section I report the results of a limited Monte Carlo exercise with 2,500 replications of a Gaussian version of the AR(2) model with individual effects in (14) for a short panel of T=5 time series observations and N=5,000 cross-sectional units.
+Initially, I set the true values of the autoregressive parameters α_1 and α_2 to .3 and .7, respectively, so that the true value of γ is -.7.
+As for (15), I considered two values for the time-series heteroskedasticity "inflation" parameter $\kappa = \sigma{t+1}^2/\sigma{t+2}^2$:

-1. $\kappa = 1$ (time-series homoskedasticity)

-2. $\kappa = 1.1$ (time-series heteroskedasticity)
+- 1. $\kappa = 1$ (time-series homoskedasticity), - 2. $\kappa = 1.1$ (time-series heteroskedasticity).

-Importantly, I used the same underlying pseudo-random numbers in the different designs to minimise experimental error.
+Once again, I used the same underlying pseudo-random numbers in the different designs to minimise experimental error.

-Starting with the homoskedastic case, the first thing to note is that the CU-GMM versions of the Arellano and Bond (1991) estimator and overidentifying restrictions test based on (7) are very unreliable in the presence of a unit root.
-Figure 1a displays the scatter plot of the CUEs of $\alpha_1$ and $\alpha_2$ , which tend to lie along the line $\alpha_2 = .49 + .7\alpha_1$ but with a huge range of variation due to the lack of identification of the parameters (see Hillier (1990) for a discussion of the behaviour of symmetrically normalised estimators in underidentified single equation linear instrumental variable models).
-In turn, the size properties of the associated J test are summarised in Figure 1b using Davidson and MacKinnon's (1998) p-value discrepancy plot, which shows the difference between actual and nominal test sizes for every possible nominal size.
+Starting with the homoskedastic case, the first thing to note is that the CUE versions of the Arellano and Bond (1991) estimator and overidentifying restrictions test based are very unreliable in the presence of a unit root.
+Figure 4a displays the scatter plot of the CUEs of α_1 and α_2 , which tend to lie along the line $\alpha_2 = .49 + .7\alpha_1$ but with a huge range of variation due to the lack of identification of the parameters (see Hillier (1990) for a discussion of the behaviour of symmetrically normalised estimators in underidentified single equation linear instrumental variable models).
+In turn, the size properties of the associated J test are summarised in Figure 4b using Davidson and MacKinnon's (1998) p-value discrepancy plot, which shows the difference between actual and nominal test sizes for every possible nominal size.
 In line with the theoretical results in Cragg and Donald (1993), underidentification in a linear in parameter model leads to substantial under-rejections for the overidentifying restriction test.

-Figure 2a displays "bicorne" plots of the CUEs of $\alpha_1$ and $\alpha_2$ once I add the Ahn and Schmidt (1995) moment conditions (9).
-As expected, the first-order underidentification of those parameters under time-series homoskedasticity leads to non-Gaussian distributions, with clearly visible but lower additional modes.
-In this case, though, the overidentification test, whose p-value plot is displayed in Figure 2b, shows substantial over-rejections, as expected from the results in Dovonon and Renault (2013).
+Figure 5a displays "bicorne" plots of the CUEs of α_1 and α_2 once I add the Ahn and Schmidt (1995) moment conditions (17).16 As expected, the first-order underidentification of those parameters under time-series homoskedasticity leads to non-Gaussian distributions, with clearly visible but lower additional modes.
+In this case, though, the overidentification test, whose p-value plot is displayed in the left panel of Figure 5b, shows substantial over-rejections, as expected from the results in Dovonon and Renault (2013).
+In contrast, the right panel of that figure clearly indicates that the size of the first-order I test based on (16), (18) and (20) is very reliable.